DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/glossary-list/glossary-full-list.md

 : Project leads handle the internal application for schools converting to academies, academies transfering to another trust and significant change applications.
 They are the lead contact for schools and trusts throughout the conversion process.
 They can also be called 'delivery officers' or 'delivery leads'.

 ## R

+Regional delivery directorate (RDD)
+: RDD is led by the National Schools Commissioner (Dominic Herrington) and delivers services to schools.
+RDD operates across 8 regions in England with each region having an in depth local knowledge.

+Regions in the regional delivery directorate (RDD)
+: There are 8 regions in RDD, each region has a regional schools commissioner (RSC).
+The regions are:
+- North of England
+- East Midlands and the Humber (EMH)
+- Lancashire and West Yourshire (LWY)
+- West Midlands (WM)
+- South-West England (SW)
+- South-east England and south London (SEESL)
+- North-west London and south-central England (NWLSC)
+- East of England and Nort-east London (EENEL)

 Regional schools commissioner (RSC)
 : There is an RSC in each of the 8 regions of the regional delivery directorate (RDD).
 The RSC has the power to make decisions on if conversions, transfers and significant changes can go ahead.
 They will make these decisions the the HTB meetings.
 The RSC can also get involved in the conversion process if there are complicated issues that need to be resolved.